YouQam/experimental-evaluation-ble-beacon/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/YouQam/experimental-evaluation-ble-beacon/HEAD)

-This repository contains data and code that reproduce published results in this paper:
+This repository contains data and code that reproduce published results in the paper:

 Qamaz, Y., Schwering, A., Bistron, J. (2022).
 Experimental evaluation of using BLE beacon for outdoor positioning in GPS-denied environment.